sferez/BybitMarketData/README.md

 # Bybit Market Data Collector

+> ⚠️ **Note**: Due to the growing size of this dataset and storage limitations within the repository, the data here may not reflect the most recent updates.
+For access to the latest and complete dataset, please contact me directly.
+> ⚠️

 This repository serves as a collection point for market data from the Bybit cryptocurrency exchange, aimed at facilitating further analysis or model creation using AI techniques.